 The questions about the National flower, National Emblem, National symbols, National Anthem, and the Official language of India are common in UPSC IAS Prelims Exam.
 The second chapter in the India Yearbook deals with the National Identity Elements of India.
-Here we are giving some interesting facts about National Flower of India –Lotus.

 The National symbols are essential to the Indian uniqueness and legacy.
 Indians of all demographics circumstances over the world are proud of these National Symbols as they imbue a sense of pride and nationalism in every Indian’s heart.
 India is rich in flora as well as fauna.
 As per available recent data, India is fourth in Asia in plant diversity.

 Lotus has a message to deliver to the human race.
 Even though the lotus is an epitome of beauty, it signifies non-attachment.
 There are numerous verses praising the love between the sun and the flower in Indian literature in particular.
 It represents both magnificence and non-attachment.
 There is a saying that although it grows in mud, it smells of myrrh.

 Aspirants reading about National Flower of India, can also read about other National Symbols of India linked in the table below:

 |National Flag of India||National Bird of India||National Aquatic Animal of India|